defenseunicorns/uds-core/docs/deployment/prerequisites.md

 ## UDS installation prerequisites

-`UDS Core` could run in any [Kuberentes](https://kubernetes.io/) setup, but sometimes customizations are needed based on environemnts.
-This is an attempt to document and link to relevant information to aid in setting up your [Kuberentes](https://kubernetes.io/) environment to ensure a successful `UDS Core` installation.
+`UDS Core` can run in any CNCF conformant [Kubernetes](https://www.cncf.io/training/certification/software-conformance/) setup, but sometimes customizations are needed based on environments.
+This is an attempt to document and link to relevant information to aid in setting up your Kubernetes environment and hosts to ensure a successful `UDS Core` installation.

 ### RHEL
 ---